Citizen-Dashboard/citizen-dashboard/DataAggregator/README.md

 This project is a data aggregator for the City of Toronto's Agenda Items.
 It is a Python application that fetches data from the City's public website, processes the data, and pushes to a kafka topic for consumption by other applications.

+Everytime the aggregator is run, it pulls agenda-items from past `nth` to `mth` day window, pushes them to a kafka topic and exists.
+In production, a scheduler can be configured to run the aggregator periodically.

+The number of days data to pull is configured by the environment variables:
+    ```bash
+    # Fetch agenda items from past nth day
+    Fetch_from_Past_nth_day=10
+    # Fetch agenda items to past nth day
+    Fetch_to_Past_nth_day=2
+    ```

 ## Getting Started